prescriptive-analytics/challenge-docs/docs/simulator_modeling.rst

 +----------------------+---+------------------+--------+

 .. note::
-    - In the competition, we have five simulated scenarios, whose parameters will be specified in XXXX.
+    - In the competition, we have five simulated scenarios, whose parameters will be specified in the `next section <https://hzw77-demo.readthedocs.io/en/round2/scenario.html>`_.

 Human Mobility Model